Busts, 1997-1998

 Ileana Tounta Center of Contemporary Art, Athens, 1999

-<…American sociologist Alvin Toeffler analyzed in depth, the transience from industrial materialistic society – an obsessed producer of goods, objects but also of images destined to move about – to the new electronic, immaterial society.
-In his book The Third Wave he profoundly analyzes the mechanisms of immaterialization of post-consumption society.
-He follows, for example, the course of money – object of exchange – since the phase of the exchange of goods to currency and present time multinational companies and globalized society.
-Coins and banknotes are becoming extinct and are being replaced by credit cards and personal identification numbers, which
+American sociologist Alvin Toffler analyzed in depth the transition from an industrial, materialistic society—obsessed with producing goods, objects, and images destined to circulate—to the new electronic, immaterial society.
+In his book The Third Wave, he profoundly examines the mechanisms of immaterialization in post-consumption society.
+He traces, for example, the evolution of money—from a medium of exchange during the barter system to currency, and now to multinational companies and a globalized economy.
+Coins and banknotes are becoming obsolete, replaced by credit cards and personal identification numbers that provide access to our accounts.

-provide access to our accounts.
-Notably, there are certain companies that issue their own credit cards and carry out interior monetary transactions for their clients, in fact they somehow issue currency – a privilege so far attributed exclusively to the state.
+Notably, certain companies issue their own credit cards and conduct internal monetary transactions for their clients, effectively creating their own currency—a privilege once exclusive to the state.

-Contemporary Art Historian, Exhibition Curator
+Daniela Palazzoli, Contemporary Art Historian, Exhibition Curator

 Ileana Tounta Center of Contemporary Art, Athens, 1999